Chart Color Schemes

 Age

-Lansvale's median age exceeds the national pattern
+Lansvale's population is slightly older than the national pattern

-Lansvale has a median age of 40, which is slightly higher than Greater Sydney's figure of 37, and marginally higher than Australia's median age of 38.
-Compared to the Greater Sydney average, Lansvale has an over-representation of the 65-74 age cohort (11.9% locally) and an under-representation of the 35-44 age group (11.2%).
-Between 2021 and the present, the population aged 15 to 24 increased from 14.4% to 16.3%, while the 65 to 74 cohort rose from 10.0% to 11.9%.
-Conversely, the 45 to 54 age group declined from 14.0% to 12.0%, and the 5 to 14 age group dropped from 12.5% to 10.8%.
-By 2041, demographic modeling suggests significant changes in Lansvale's age profile.
-The 75 to 84 age cohort is projected to increase by 177 people (117%), from 151 to 329.
-Notably, the combined 65+ age groups are expected to account for 97% of total population growth, reflecting Lansvale's aging demographic trend.
-Meanwhile, the 25 to 34 and 0 to 4 age cohorts are anticipated to experience population declines.
+Lansvale has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
+The 65-74 age cohort is notably over-represented in Lansvale at 11.9%, compared to the Greater Sydney average, while the 35-44 age group is under-represented at 11.2%.
+Between 2021 and present, the 15-24 age group has grown from 14.4% to 16.3%, and the 65-74 cohort has increased from 10.0% to 11.9%.
+Conversely, the 45-54 age group has declined from 14.0% to 12.0%, and the 5-14 age group has dropped from 12.5% to 10.8%.
+By 2041, demographic modeling suggests Lansvale's age profile will change significantly.
+The 75-84 age cohort is projected to increase dramatically by 181 people (122%), from 147 to 329.
+Notably, the combined 65+ age groups are expected to account for 88% of total population growth, reflecting Lansvale's aging demographic profile.
+Meanwhile, the 0-4 and 5-14 age cohorts are projected to experience population declines.